anmaja/Getting-and-Cleaning-Data/CodeBook.md

 ##Codebook for 'averages.txt'

-This file describes the contents of the comma separated file, "averages.txt", created by the "run_analysis.R" script.
-For further information, please refer to the "README" document.
+This file describes the contents of the table "averages.txt", created by the "run_analysis.R" script.
+For further information about the script, please refer to the "README" document in this repo.

+The description of the original data on which this script was performed can be found in README.txt in the downloaded folder.

-Read this file in R by typing: tidy<-read.csv("UCI HAR Dataset/averages.txt")
+Read the file "averages.txt" in R by using: read.table("UCI HAR Dataset/averages.txt",header=TRUE)

-This file contains 18 rows and 69 variables.
-The first columns are: 1) the row name, 2) the subject number, end 3) the activity theat was measured.
+This file contains 180 rows and 68 columns.
+The first columns are: 1) the subject number, and 2) the activity the subject was performing during the measuring of the data.

+Subjects:
+* subject 1 to 30

+Activity:
+* walking
+* walking upstairs
+* walking downstairs
+* sitting
+* standing
+* laying

+From the original data, only the means and standard deviations were extracted, resulting in 66 variables.
+For the file "averages.txt" the averages of each of the 66 variables was calculated, for each unique combination of subject and activity (resulting in 30*6=180 rows).

-The other, measured variables are:
+The 66 variables are:

 Means:
 * Time.Body.Acceleration, mean for the X, Y and Z-axis